Khristina Chess

 Many of the breakout novels and films in YA have been in the category of issue-driven fiction.
 Some critics argue that authors are too cavalier with their treatment of topics like relationship violence, sexual assault, drug and alcohol abuse, self-harm, depression and suicide, eating disorders, teen runaways, and other issues.
 But others applaud authors of such books for taking on the challenging stories and handling them with honesty, humor, and a bit of hope.

-I’m clapping my hands about these great books.
+I’m clapping my hands about these great YA books.
+They’re powerful and resonate for readers of all ages.

 All the Bright Places by Jennifer Niven